pfrazee/pfrazee.github.io/_posts/2016-08-10-beaker-browser-0.1.md

 <br>
 ## Download now

-Read the docs and get the source at [https://github.com/pfrazee/beaker](https://github.com/pfrazee/beaker).
+Read the docs, download the OSX binary, or get the source at [https://github.com/pfrazee/beaker](https://github.com/pfrazee/beaker).

 Thanks for checking out the software.